Dental mouthguards are becoming an important choice of treatment for people who suffer from certain conditions that damage teeth.

 A dental mouthguard protects teeth, but they are also proven to be a great solution for sleep apnea.
 Sleep apnea is a condition where the quality of your sleep is impacted.
 The mouth is left open at night during sleep and your breathing stops and starts, also known as staggered breathing.
 This can cause other conditions such as dry mouth and reduced saliva levels.

 Are you seeking a dental mouthguard for your teeth?
-Get in touch with us today at Springvale Dental Smiles for a check-up and let us help you restore those pearly whites.
+Get in touch with us today at Springvale Dental Clinic for a check-up and let us help you restore those pearly whites.
 Contact us now!